Well, the past two weeks sure have shown us how FAST things can change, huh?

 Now, one month later, boondocking doesn’t sound too bad!
-There’s nothing like a global pandemic to push you into learning new things, am I right?!
+There’s nothing like a global health disturbance to push you into learning new things, am I right?!

 Our current plan is to stay put in Tucson for a bit.
 We have access to multiple grocery stores, take-out food options, a less visited National Park, and good weather here.
 We feel incredibly fortunate to be in a quiet campground, not overwhelmed with people.
 For us, going outside for hikes and bike rides are still possible, but we know so many people in big cities just don’t have those same options available right now.
 So far, the situation has been more relaxed here.

 Luckily, RV life has prepared us to live this way, and oddly, I think this all feels a bit more normal to us than I’m sure it does to most of the general population right now.

 So without further ado, I’m going to jump into what 2020 RV life has looked like so far, leading right up to the past couple of weeks.

 Including two life lessons we learned from a period of being stuck just last month in February 2020.
 And how they can be directly applied right now to anyone living any type of lifestyle after February 2020.

 2020 RV Life So Far!
 (January – March)